2023 IMSA Battle on the Bricks

 The 2023 IMSA Battle on the Bricks was a sports car race that was sanctioned by the International Motor Sports Association (IMSA).
 The race was held at Indianapolis Motor Speedway in Speedway, Indiana on September 17, 2023.
 The event was the tenth round of the 2023 IMSA SportsCar Championship and the seventh round of the WeatherTech Sprint Cup.

 The No. 7 Porsche of Matt Campbell and Felipe Nasr qualified in pole position and initially held their advantage until Campbell was overtaken by Mathieu Jaminet in the No. 6 Porsche on the race's first lap.
 Jaminet held the lead until pitting during the second full course caution period.
 Porsche Penske Motorsport's No. 6 and No. 7 cars failed to overtake the GTD field during the field split.
 Whelen Engineering Racing's No. 31 Cadillac of Pipo Derani and Alexander Sims inherited the lead which they maintained until Derani was overtaken by Nasr and Tandy.
-Tandy overtook Nasr in the final final pit stop cycle to secure the victory.
+Tandy overtook Nasr in the final pit stop cycle to secure the victory.
 Porsche Penske Motorsport's No. 7 car of Matt Campbell and Felipe Nasr finished second and the No. 25 BMW of Connor De Phillippi and Nick Yelloly came in third.